 The opportunities available to graduates are endless.
 Some choose to continue their educational endeavors in MBA, Ph.D., or other graduate programs.
 This option is particularly valuable to those considering careers in higher education.
 Others choose to enter positions in the private sector.
 The Upstate region is home to an increasing number of regional, national, and multinational firms, including Adidas USA Inc., BMW, Hamrick Inc. Textile Apparel, Milliken & Company, Nestle Frozen Food Company, Michelin Tire Company, and the Timken Company.
 In addition, Charlotte, North Carolina is fast becoming a major financial center in the Southeast with numerous job opportunities in the financial, insurance, and banking fields.
 A third area of opportunity is in the public sector.
 The economics and accounting concentrations provide students with exposure to concepts and skills deemed valuable to those considering careers in federal, state, or local government.

-Limestone College’s Department of Business & Economics was accredited by the Accreditation Council for Business Schools and Programs (ACBSP) in 2017.
-ACBSP (https://acbsp.site-ym.com (link is external)) is a specialized global business accreditation body following the Baldridge model focused on teaching excellence and continuous improvement.
-ACBSP evaluates business programs in areas of leadership, strategic planning, stakeholder relationships, quality of academic programs, faculty credentials, and quality improvement.
+Limestone College’s Bachelor of Science in Business Administration and Master of Business Administration programs were accredited by the Accreditation Council for Business Schools and Programs (ACBSP) in 2017.
+ACBSP ( https://acbsp.site-ym.com) is a specialized global business accreditation body following the Baldrige model focused on teaching excellence and continuous improvement.
+ACBSP evaluates business programs in areas of leadership, strategic planning, stakeholder relationships, quality of academic programs, faculty creditials, and quality improvement.

-While test scores and grades are important, we believe that one of the best assessments to measure how we are doing is to ask employers and site supervisors of our internship programs how our students and graduates are performing.
+While test scores and grades are important, we believe that one of the best assessments to measure how we are doing is to ask employers and site supervisors of our internship programs how our students and graduates are preforming.
 We regularly ask these stakeholders to rate our students and graduates on a scale of 1 (very dissatisfied) to 5 (very satisfied).
 Our goal is to have all 4s (satisfied) and 5s (very satisfied) with 75% ratings of very satisfied.
-Below are a few of our matreces (note: included more granular data in 2013):
+We report on these statistics every other year.
+Below are a few of our matrecies (note: included more granular data in 2013):

-In addition, the Department of Business & Economics tracks our graduation rates.
-Below are the Business Department’s 4 and 6 year graduation rates for students starting in 2008-13 (the 2013 entering class would normally graduate in 2017).
+In addition, the Department of Business & Economics tracks our retention and graduation rates.
+Below are the Business Department’s retention rates as well as our 4 and 6 year graduation rates for students starting in 2008 through 2014 (note: the 2014 entering class would normally graduate in 2018).

 (click images for larger view)